A University-wide Initiative

 a.Not all problems about what we should do are moral problems, in the sense intended here.
 For instance, problems about what we should do to promote our national interest are not, in themselves, moral problems—although many actions we take in pursuit of our national interest do raise moral problems (about secrecy, torture, respect for the sovereignty of other states, etc.).
 Further, problems that arise in the application of the codes of ethics of the various professions are not in themselves moral problems.
 Requirements of such a code are not necessarily requirements of morality.

-These three requirements leave open a great variety of possible projects—one that would be impossible fully to describe here, but which is explored in the Addendum, available on this website.
+These three requirements leave open a great variety of possible projects—one that would be impossible fully to describe here, but which is explored in the Addendum, below.

 These grants are available to support: